ererbe/Voxel-Clicker---Idle-RPG/README.md

 (Its dead, but there will be a secound game (I made too much wrong))

-Dont mix it up with this game: https://voxel-clicker.com/ this is a other universe!
+Dont mix it up with this game: https://voxel-clicker.com/ this is a other universe! (but a nice one :)